 - Mallory Square: 0.9 mi / 1.4 km

 - Fort Zachary Taylor: 1.1 mi / 1.8 km

 The Ernest Hemingway Key West Home & Museum FAQ

-Here you find the answers to some frequently asked questions about visiting the Hemingway Home & Museum.
+Here you find the answers to some frequently asked questions about visiting the Ernest Hemingway house in Key West, Florida.

 The former home of Ernest Hemingway is located at 907 Whitehead Street on the island of Key West in Florida.

-Ernest Hemingway got a white six-toed cat named Snow White as a gift by a ship captain.
+Ernest Hemingway received a white six-toed cat named Snow White as a gift by a ship captain.
 Some of the cats that live on the ground today are descendants of the original cat.

 The cats with extra toes that you find at the Hemingway Home in Key West are called polydactyl cats.
 Sometimes they are also called “Hemingway cats”.